Detailed information on specific initiatives for Early Childhood Education

 What’s happening with Kōhanga Reo?

 Funding has been set aside to improve pay in kōhanga reo.
 The Ministry intends to work collaboratively with Te Kōhanga Reo National Trust to agree how best to make this work for kōhanga reo.
-For more detail on the pay parity initiative, click the link below.

 $9.28m to develop an early learning network function